The WFE's Annual Meeting (Virtual)

 About the WFE

-Established in 1961, the World Federation of Exchanges is the global industry association for exchanges and clearing houses (CCPs).
-(WFE) Headquartered in London, represents over 250 market infrastructure providers, including standalone CCPs that are not part of exchange groups.
-Of our members, 37% are in Asia-Pacific, 43% in EMEA and 20% in the Americas.
-WFE exchanges are home to nearly 48,000 listed companies, and the market capitalisation of these entities is over $70.2 trillion; around $95 trillion (EOB) in trading annually passes through the infrastructures WFE members safeguard (at end 2018).
+Established in 1961, the WFE is the global industry association for exchanges and clearing houses.
+Headquartered in London, it represents over 250 market infrastructure providers, including standalone CCPs that are not part of exchange groups.
+Of our members, 35% are in Asia-Pacific, 45% in EMEA and 20% in the Americas.
+WFE’s 57 member CCPs collectively ensure that risk takers post some $800bn (equivalent) of resources to back their positions, in the form of initial margin and default fund requirements.
+WFE exchanges are home to 47,919 listed companies, and the market capitalisation of these entities is over $109 trillion; around $137 trillion (EOB) in trading annually passes through WFE members (at end 2020).

 Keep in touch